 More details about the Factory Entry Daemon internals can be found here.

-As said in the overview,
+As said in the overview, a

-startup script that will do the work.
+script that will do the work.

 A startup script needs to perform several tasks: